TakYuChan/netflix-clone/README.md

 Async operation: Make use of middleware Saga which can provide better testibility.
-Global State: Custom hooks only be used for local state not global state to prevent props drilling Why not Context API: Context API is designed to be used to low update rate data.
+Global State: Custom hooks only be used for local state not global state to prevent props drilling Why not Context API: Context API is designed to be used to low updating rate data.

 ## Component Design Evolvement